Sean Peters pictured in office

 Office Hours

-I am a volcanologist and planetary scientist fascinated by the formation and evolution of planetary surfaces.
-My work combines experimental volcanology (via analog experimentation), remote sensing (via photogeomorphometry and/or spectral analyses), and comparative planetology to investigate how fundamental geologic processes (e.g., volcanism) influence planetary evolution.
-I earned an MS and PhD in Geological Sciences from Arizona State University, where I subsequently served as an Associate Research Scientist.
+I am a volcanologist and planetary geologist fascinated by the formation and evolution of planetary surfaces.
+My work combines analog experiments, remote sensing (via orbital data), field work, and comparative planetology to investigate how fundamental geologic processes (e.g., volcanism) influence planetary interior and surface evolution.
 Prior to joining the Middlebury faculty, I taught English in Japan and later served as a Postdoctoral researcher at the University of Idaho.

-Of course, I am happy to study other planetary bodies in addition to Earth and Mars.
+In addition to Earth, Mars, and volcanoes, I am happy to study other geological processes and planetary bodies.
 I am also excited to discuss potential collaborations and/or research ideas with students and colleagues.
-Feel free to check out my website: https://seanipeters.com/
+Feel free to check out my website and updated CV: https://seanipeters.com/

 Courses Taught